 You are being asked to help calibrate a new low-cost 3D printed pulse oximeter.
 This means that the data taken from you will be used to calculate equations that will translate the pulse oximeter's raw data into clinically useful values.
 Your participation in the study involves completion of the study protocol.
 All study procedures will be conducted in the emergency department at Victoria Hospital and University Hospital at LHSC by an experienced emergency physician (EP).
 50 participants will be recruited in order to calibrate the 3D printed pulse oximeter.

 You will have an arterial catheter (a plastic tube that looks and behaves like an IV tip) inserted into the radial artery of your wrist by the EP for accurate blood oxygen level measurements.
 This procedure is just like putting in an intravenous line, but into one of your arteries.
 Risks include pain at the wrist or temporary problems with blood supply to the hand.
 Two blood samples will be taken at the beginning of the study.
 The experimental, 3D printed pulse oximeter will then be placed on your finger in addition to a pulse oximeter currently used at the hospital on a different finger on the same hand.
 Readings from both of these devices will be compared under different oxygen conditions.
 You will then be fitted with a breathing mask which will deliver a mix of nitrogen and oxygen at progressively different ratios under careful monitoring by the EP.
 Blood oxygen levels will be measured until a pulse oxygen saturation of 70% is achieved.
+Oxygen saturation is a measure of how much oxygen your blood is carrying as a percentage of the maximum it could carry.
 Approximately two milliliters of blood (half a teaspoon) will be drawn for every 5% drop in blood oxygen saturation from 100% to 70% up to a maximum of 20milliliters (4 teaspoons).
 If you experience chest pain, low blood pressure, fast heart rate, unstable vitals or become symptomatic, we will discontinue the experiment and restore normal oxygen saturation levels immediately.
 The EP will be monitoring you closely, and you will be placed on monitors that follow your heartrate through stickers on your chest and your blood pressure using a blood pressure cuff.
 Once the endpoint has been reached, normal oxygen levels will be restored.
 Arterial blood samples will be drawn and oxygen saturation will be measured throughout.
 This study takes approximately 60 minutes to complete.
 This phase of the study will require approximately 50 volunteers.

 This study is part of an unfunded research project being under taken by Dr. Tarek Loubani of Western University.
 Should you require any further information, please feel free to contact: Dr. Tarek Loubani (tlouban@uwo.ca), Carrie Wakem (carrie.wakem@lhsc.on.ca) or Melanie Columbus (melanie.columbus@lhsc.on.ca) at 519-685-8500 ext 55014.